-The instrument uses precalibrated gas sensors of the long-lasting FLEX-Sensor series for measuring oxygen (O2), carbon monoxide CO (high immunity to Hydrogen - H_2) and nitrogen oxide (NO).
+The instrument uses precalibrated gas sensors of the long-lasting FLEX-Sensor series for measuring oxygen (O2), carbon monoxide CO (compensated in hydrogen H_2), nitrogen oxide (NO), nitrogen dioxide (NO2) and sulphur dioxide (SO2).
+An automatic internal device dilutes the concentration of CO when the instrument measures high concentrations.
+The diluting system also allows the CO sensor measuring range to be extended up to 50,000 ppm (for full scale 8,000ppm sensor).
+The valve for the optional automatic fast autozero lets the operator turn the instrument on with the probe inserted in the flue.
 Up to 4 alarms can be programmed with visual and acoustic warning for the same number of measuring parameters.

 The measuring cells are the electrochemical type.
 The UNI 10389-1 standard prescribes that the instrument must be calibrated once a year by an authorised laboratory to issue calibration certificates.
 When the cells are flat they can be replaced easily by the user without having to send the instrument away and without complicated calibration procedures requiring sample mixtures as they are supplied already calibrated.